Homemade Corn Tortillas

 - Cover it and set it aside for an hour.

 - After an hour, form 12 balls out of the dough (should be a little bigger than golf balls).
-If you have a tortilla press, this part will be so much easier.
-Just press it and heat it on a pan with medium heat, 1 minute or so on each side until cooked.
+If you have a tortilla press, great!
+Just press it between two sheets of plastic.
+Next, warm a skillet to medium heat.
+Place each pressed dough one at a time on the skillet, 1 minute or so on each side until cooked and beginning to brown.

-- If you don’t have a press, don’t fret.
-Cover the back of a large heavy frying pan with cling wrap and place another strip of cling wrap on the counter.
-Press each ball down with the frying pan and proceed with heating them up on the frying pan.
+- If you don’t have a press: Cover the back of a large heavy frying pan with cling wrap and place another strip of cling wrap on the counter.
+Place a dough ball on the plastic on the counter.
+Press down with the frying pan.
+Then, heat the pressed dough on a second frying pan warmed on the stovetop to medium heat, as described in the instruction above.

 Hello!
 We hope you made and enjoyed this recipe provided by Eat the Wind!
 Please note that all photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Homemade Corn Tortillas on Food Literacy Center’s website.
 Thank you!